-MIECC recorded a revenue of RM1.88 million in 2020 as compared to RM13.07 million in 2019.
+MIECC recorded a revenue of RM5.80 million in 2021 as compared to RM1.88 million in 2020.

-The Exhibition and Convention Division comprises the Mines International Exhibition and Convention Centre being the largest column-free exhibition venue with the biggest tonnage capacity per square meter in Malaysia.
-It provides a great and magnificent venue for multi-purpose usage that can cater large crowds and elaborate events, trade shows, symposiums, expositions, major gatherings, concerts, corporate functions, and dinners.
-Situated within MINES Wellness City and a stone's throw from renowned establishments such as Palace of the Golden Horses, MINES Wellness Hotel, The MINES Shopping Mall and the exclusive MINES Resort and Golf Club, events at MIECC enjoy the upper hand of convenience by having an array of facilities and amenities at its doorstep.
+The Exhibition and Convention Division comprises the Malaysia International Exhibition and Convention Centre being the largest column-free exhibition venue with the biggest tonnage capacity per square meter in Malaysia.
+It provides a great and magnificent venue for multi-purpose usage that can cater to large crowds and elaborate events, trade shows, symposiums, expositions, major gatherings, concerts, corporate functions, and dinners.

+Situated within MINES Wellness City and a stone's throw from renowned establishments such as Palace of the Golden Horses, MINES Wellness Hotel, The MINES Shopping Mall, and the exclusive MINES Resort and Golf Club, events at MIECC enjoy the upper hand of convenience by having an array of facilities and amenities at its doorstep.